wryphonedev/aepsdk-target-ios/Documentation/AEPTarget.md

             product: TargetProduct(productId: "24D334", categoryId: "Stationary")
         )

-        let request1 = TargetRequest(mboxName: "logo", defaultContent: "BlueWhale", targetParameters: TargetParameters1) { _ in
+        let request1 = TargetRequest(mboxName: "logo", defaultContent: "BlueWhale", targetParameters: TargetParameters1) { content in
+            if let content = content {
-            // do something with the received content }
+                // do something with the target content.
+            }
+        }
-        let request2 = TargetRequest(mboxName: "logo", defaultContent: "red", targetParameters: TargetParameters2) { _ in
+        let request2 = TargetRequest(mboxName: "logo", defaultContent: "red", targetParameters: TargetParameters2) { content, data in
+            if let content = content {
-            // do something with the received content }
+                // do something with the target content.
+            }

+            // Read the data dictionary containing one or more of response tokens, analytics payload and click-tracking analytics payload, if available. if let data = data {
+                let responseTokens = data["responseTokens"] as?
+[String: String] ?? [:]

+                let analyticsPayload = data["analytics.payload"] as?
+[String: String] ?? [:]

+                let clickMetricAnalyticsPayload = data["clickmetric.analytics.payload"] as?
+[String: String] ?? [:]
+                ...
+            }
+        }
         Target.retrieveLocationContent([request1, request2], with: globalTargetParameters)
 ```